Moetsuki/mm-lang/README.md

 ## Overview

 MM-Lang is a statically-typed programming language with C-like syntax that compiles directly to LLVM IR.
-The language supports variables, functions, control flow, and basic arithmetic operations.
+The language supports explicit variable declarations with type annotations, functions, control flow, type casting, and basic arithmetic operations.

 ## Features